-The course curriculum is based on training recommendations contained in the National Criminal Intelligence Sharing Plan (NCISP).
+This 40-hour course curriculum meets the criteria of a basic intelligence course by the International Association of Law Enforcement Intelligence Analysts (IALEIA).
+It is based on training recommendations contained in the National Criminal Intelligence Sharing Plan (NCISP).
 The NCISP is the most widely accepted source of guidance currently available for intelligence operations and training programs that support law enforcement efforts to establish a capacity for Intelligence-led policing.
 It is also POST certified in many states.

 Meet the Instructor